-In June 2016, Celgene successfully completed an in vivo toxicology study using good laboratory practices for an AnaptysBio-generated antibody resulting in us earning a \$0.5 million milestone payment in June 2016, which we recognized in full as revenue in June 2016.
+In June 2016, Celgene successfully completed an in vivo toxicology study using good laboratory practices for an AnaptysBio-generated antibody resulting in us earning a \$0.5 million milestone payment in June 2016, which we recognized as revenue during the six months ended June 30, 2016.
 The \$0.5 million milestone payment was received in June 2016.